xulaus/mr_bump/README.md

 Then run `bundle install`.

-When you're ready to bump, switch to either the `release` or `master` branch and run `mr_bump` when you're in the repositry root.
+When you're ready to bump, switch to either the `release` or `master` branch and run `mr_bump` when you're in the repository root.

 The output will look something like: